From integrals to combinatorial formulas of finite type invariants -- a case study: Introduction

 Whether we can perform this computation by integrating a differential form is a different issue because $\mathcal{C}$ is not a closed manifold.
 In \cite{Bott-Taubes:1994}, Bott and Taubes use the symmetric Gauss form $\omega$ on each $S^2$ factor to obtain the formula \eqref{eq:casson-integral-original}, we review the details of this calculation for long knots in Section \ref{sec:bott-taubes} and formula \eqref{eq:casson-integral-eta-pi_ast}.
 If $K$ has a regular double crossing projection (onto a plane orthogonal to $N$), $(N,N,N)$ is a regular value of $h$ and the local degree formula yields the arrow diagram count\footnote{for sufficiently small $\varepsilon$}: $c_2(K)=\langle \vvcenteredinclude{.25}{gd_c2_chord.pdf},G_K\rangle$, which we also obtain from our integral \eqref{eq:casson-integral-eta} in Section \ref{sec:arrow-counting-dbl-crossing} by showing that the contribution of the second term in \eqref{eq:casson-integral-eta} vanishes.

-In contrast to the above, ``cut and paste'' approach, we construct the localized integral \eqref{eq:casson-integral-eta} directly using the Bott--Taubes integration technique with the form $\eta_N$ \eqref{eq:eta_N}.
+In contrast to this ``cut and paste'' approach, we construct the localized\footnote{we use this terminology following \cite[Proposition 6.25]{Bott-Tu:1982}} integral \eqref{eq:casson-integral-eta} directly using the Bott--Taubes integration technique \cite{Bott-Taubes:1994, Volic:2007, Thurston:1999}, with the form $\eta_N$, \eqref{eq:eta_N}.
 Since $\eta_N$ is not antisymmetric, we cannot use the Kontsevitch's involutions for proving vanishing over the hidden and anomalous faces.
-As a consequence, we obtain the invariant defined over a subspace $\K_{N}$, \eqref{eq:K_N} of $\K$, which has the same path connected components as $\K$, thus we do not loose any information.
-Further, note that the local degree argument generally fails for knots which do not have regular double crossing projection in the direction of $N$, thus $\varint\limits_{\Cnf(I;4)} h^\ast_{13}\eta_N\wedge h^\ast_{42}\eta_N$ will not give a correct value for $c_2(K)$, while the formula \eqref{eq:casson-integral-eta} works for any knot in $\K_{N}$, in particular for the multicrossing knot diagrams yields \eqref{eq:gd_c2_mult-crossings}.
+As a consequence, we obtain the invariant defined over a subspace $\K_{N}$ \eqref{eq:K_N}, and showing the invariance over the whole knot space $\K$ reduces to the invariance under {\bf RI} move (Theorem \ref{thm:c2-integral} $(iii)$).
+Further, note that the local degree argument generally fails for knots which do not have regular double crossing projection in the direction of $N$, thus $\varint\limits_{\Cnf(I;4)} h^\ast_{13}\eta_N\wedge h^\ast_{42}\eta_N$ will not give a correct value for $c_2(K)$, while the formula \eqref{eq:casson-integral-eta} works for any knot in $\K_{N}$, in particular for the multicrossing knot diagrams it yields \eqref{eq:gd_c2_mult-crossings}.